Luggage Storage Cruise Port Miami

 Only luggage storage to offer choice of hourly or daily rates in Cruise Port Miami

 Luggage storage Cruise Port Miami

 Are you looking for luggage storage before heading to the Miami Cruise Port?
-You can store your bags with one of our luggage storage locations and explore Miami and all the attractions hassle-free before or after your Cruise.
+No more need to search for “luggage storage Miami”.
+You can store your bags with one of LuggageHero’s luggage storage locations and explore Miami and all the attractions hassle-free before or after your cruise.

 Cruise Port Miami

-Miami Cruise Port is one of USA’s main turn around / departure port destinations for roundtrip Caribbean Cruises.
+Miami Cruise Port is one of the USA’s main turnaround/departure port destinations for roundtrip Caribbean Cruises.
 The port is located on Dodge Island, just east of Miami.

 Port Miami is easily accessible by car or taxi such as Uber, however, most cruise lines offer shuttle service directly from Miami International Airport.
 If you prefer public transportation the Metrorail’s Orange Line to Downtown Miami and then hopping on the Metromover or City of Miami Coral Way Trolley from the Government Center Station will get you there.

 Due to security regulations, no storage lockers are available on the Port.
-If you have layover hours between your flight and cruise LuggageHero recommends heading to downtown and use our network of Luggage storage locations around Miami to have a hassle-free day full of experiences.
+If you have layover hours between your flight and cruise LuggageHero recommends heading downtown and using our network of Luggage storage locations around Miami to have a hassle-free day full of experiences.

 LuggageHero in the press

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."